cleydyr/dart-sass-maven-plugin/README.md

 `<errorCSS>`

 This flag tells Sass whether to emit a CSS file when an error occurs during compilation.
-This CSS file describes the error in a comment and in the content property of `body::before` so that you can see the error message in the browser without needing to switch back to the terminal.
+This CSS file describes the error in a comment and in the content property of `body::before` so that you can see the error message in the browser without switching back to the terminal.
 By default, error CSS is enabled if you're compiling to at least one file on disk (as opposed to standard output).
 You can activate errorCSS explicitly to enable it even when compiling to standard out (not supported by this Maven plugin) or set it explicitly to false to disable it everywhere.
 When it's disabled, the update flag and watch flag (the latter being not yet supported by this Maven plugin) will delete CSS files instead when an error occurs.<br>
 **Type**: boolean<br>
 **Required**: No<br>